lockss/lockss.github.io/administrators/admin/setting-up/clockss-web-harvest-guidelines.md

-*   For scholarly publication content, such as articles or books, you need to provide basic bibliographic metadata in a non-proprietary machine-readable format, such as the HTML metadata tags, RIS, or XML files.
+*   For scholarly publication content, such as articles or books, please provide basic bibliographic metadata in a non-proprietary machine-readable format, such as the HTML metadata tags, RIS, or XML files.
 *   The metadata for scholarly content should include: DOI, publication, publication date, ISSN or ISBN and as appropriate: publication title, item title, series title, volume, issue and page number.
 *   For items other scholarly published content, the metadata should provide enough information to uniquely identify the item - DOI if applicable or proprietary identifier, provider and so forth.